KarthusL/Shopify_Challenge/readme.md

 ## Getting Started

 Here are steps to set up the project.
+You can use Python IDEs such as Pycharm or editors such as Sublime to run the project.

 ### Prerequisites